magicbruno/FM_Viewer/README.md

 </script>
 ```
 The `<selector>` parameter is the HTML element on which the viewer is built.
-## Basic usage
+## 1.3.
+Basic usage
 If you create the viewer instance with no parameter, FM_Viewer will build its own element on the fly and append it to the `body` of the page.

 ```
 const TheViewer = new FM_Viewer();
 ```
-All `<a>` elements with data-fm-viewer attribute are registered by the viewer when the `DOMContentLoaded` event is fired, and then will open its href in the viewer.
+All `<a>` elements with `data-fmviewer` attribute are registered by the viewer when the `DOMContentLoaded` event is fired, and then they will open its href in the viewer.

+You can optionally specify the type of the document to show using `data-type` attribute.
+Valid types are: `image`, `video`, `audio` and `iframe`.

+ > #### NOTES
+ >- The viewer try to determine the type of the document linked to by file extension.
+If the url has no extension you must specify the type using `data-type` attribute.
+ >- Use video type only for link to real video files.
+Form Vimeo or YouTube video use iframe type instead (see example).

 If you add links after, for example via ajax call, you may call the viewer refresh method to update the viewer.

 ```
 TheViewer.refresh();
 ```

 Here is the code appended to the `body`.